kaithesavior/VLM-Gen-3-version/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+---

 ## 📄 License

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ---

 **Note**: This project uses Google's Generative AI.
-Ensure you comply with their usage policies and rate limits.
+Ensure you comply with their [usage policies](https://policies.google.com/terms/generative-ai/use-policy).